biocore/cmi-workshops/docs/qiita-16S-processing.rst

 ----------------------

 Click on the 16S menu on the left.
-Now that you've associated sequence files with this prep, you'll have a "Files network" displayed:
+Now that you've associated sequence files with this prep, you'll have a "Processing network" displayed:

 .. figure::  images/file_network4.png
    :align:   center